 Calendar

-Schedule: Live classes on Thursdays at 7:00 PM (CET)
+• Online Component: live sessions on Thursdays at 7:00 PM (CEST)

-*Some of the learning journeys, gastronomic activities, or sessions with guests may occur in the morning or on a different day of the week than those mentioned above.
+*Please note that some of the learning journeys, gastronomic activities, or guest sessions may be scheduled in the morning or on different days of the week as compared to the above-mentioned timings.

 Methodology